FlyingFathead/sidpulse-tracker/README.md

 - [audio-bitsqueezer](https://github.com/FlyingFathead/audio-bitsqueezer) — Convert audio into compact 4-bit SID samples and playable C64 programs or EasyFlash cartridges, with a command-line interface and local browser UI.
 - [c64-3d-toolkit](https://github.com/FlyingFathead/c64-3d-toolkit) — Compile low-poly wireframe models and Blender scenes, animations and physics into C64 demos, with OBJ/MTL and SVG import support.

+---

+## Credits

+SIDpulse Tracker has been made by [FlyingFathead](https://github.com/FlyingFathead/).
+Special thanks to: ChaosWhisperer